 Physiotherapy and Chiropractic Care for Arthritis

-Physiotherapy and chiropractic care helps people who are experiencing joint pain by restoring the normal motion of your joints, improving the strength of your supporting muscles, and improving the way you walk, run, bend, and move.
+Physiotherapy and chiropractic care helps people who are experiencing chronic joint pain by restoring the normal motion of your joints, improving the strength of your supporting muscles, and improving the way you walk, run, bend, and move.
 Sometimes the manner in which they get there may not be so obvious.
 For example, your knee pain may be referred from your back; or, problems in your hip or feet may be contributing to your knee pain.
 So your therapist will do their due diligence in taking an accurate history of your condition, followed by a thorough examination of your body.

 Once this information is collected, your physiotherapist or chiropractor will use it to make clinical diagnosis and create a plan of care.
 Your treatments are tailored to your specific needs to help you recover quickly and have a more permanent outcome.